cytoplasma/README-gen/README.md

   ## Usage

-  Clone the repository, install the required dependencies, then run the command: 'node index.js' into the terminal.
-Respond accordingly to the prompts that are given, then the README.md file in the project will be overwritten.
+  To use this application: clone the repository, install the required dependencies, then run the command: "node index.js" into the terminal.
+Respond accordingly to the prompts that are given, then the README.md file will be overwritten to your customization.

   ## License

-    This project is licensed under the GPL 3.0 license.
+    This project is licensed under the MIT license.

   ## Contribution

-  To contribute, please contact the owner through the email displayed below, or open an issue in the repository.
+  To contribute to this project, please contact the owner via the email below or open an issue in the repository.

   ## Tests